huntdatacenter/docs/docs/coordination/agreements/overview.md

 We believe a solid framework of documented responsibilities is a success factor to enable simple and secure environments for your scientists.
 As a coordinator this means that you will balance a backstage agreement framework that is somewhat complex.
 Bear with us, once up and running it will provide you with quite some powers.

-::: tip Get going
+::: tip TIP

-Head over to our [get going](/agreements/get-going) page for a step-wise guide on how to start your agreement quest.
+Head over to our [get going](/agreements/get-going) page for a step-wise guide on how to start your agreement quest, and the [faq](/faq/agreements/) section for frequently asked agreement questions.
 :::

 [[toc]]